-On the Compression and Image Rate page, you can change the camera's compression and image quality settings for sending video over the network.
+On the Compression and Image Rate, you can change the camera's compression and image quality settings for sending video over the network.
+You can change the camera's compression and image quality settings separately for primary, secondary, and tertiary streams.